At a Glance

 Potential applicants are encouraged to meet with the program manager to determine if their opportunity is eligible for funding.

-The entire application process is completed online, and you can view the 2018-19 application before you begin.
+The entire application process is completed online, and you can preview the application before you begin.
 The application consists of the following:

 - Application form, including major, name and contact information